Chief Happiness Officer Strategy #2: Shape Each Person’s Mindset

-When we talk about the mindset, here’s a story I want to tell:
+When we talk about mindset, here’s a story I want to tell:

 The fixed mindset says: it can’t be done.
 The growth mindset says: HOW can it be done?

-The real responsibility of the Chief Happiness Office is to identify how do we ensure people have a growth mindset toward moving the business forward, moving their lives forward, and moving the community/society forward?
+The real responsibility of the Chief Happiness Office is to identify how to ensure people have a growth mindset toward moving the business forward, moving their lives forward, and moving the community/society forward.

 So what the CHO has to begin to identify is if a person has a fixed mindset, where does that come from?
 It’s not the responsibility of the Chief Happiness Officer to change their mind; their responsibility is to invite people on a journey to discover how their mindset can move them forward or hold them back